-As a seasoned traveler and Disney enthusiast, I’ve lost count of how many times I’ve been asked, “How much does it cost to go to Disney World?”
+I am a seasoned traveler and Disney enthusiast.
+People often ask me, “How much does it cost to go to Disney World?”
+I’ve lost count of the number of times.
 The answer, of course, is, “It depends!”
 A Disney vacation can range from relatively affordable to a splurge-worthy dream trip.

-Here’s a breakdown of the costs involved, plus some insights I’ve gained as a travel planner who specializes in Disney destinations and from my own trips.
+Here’s a breakdown of the costs involved.
+Here are some insights I’ve gained as a travel planner who specializes in Disney destinations.
+I’ve also gathered insights from my own trips.

 Timing Matters